 The owner of the VPN server has access to all of your device’s traffic.
 If you get a third-party VPN service, not only that costs you a monthly fee, you’ll also give them access to your online activities.

 The business of collecting user information via a VPN connection is so lucrative that many big companies give you VPN for free.
+(Seriously, there’s so much a company can do with that kind of information).
 That brings us to the next important part: When to use a VPN and when not to.

 When to use a VPN

 Again, a VPN allows for being part of a remote network, so the only time you need one is when you’re not physically there.
 Most of the time, that means when you’re traveling or work from home.